-Take part in New Orleans' rich musical heritage at the annual Satchmo Summerfest, a free jazz festival celebrating the life of Louis "Satchmo" Armstrong.
+Take part in New Orleans' rich musical heritage at the annual Satchmo SummerFest, a multi-day jazz festival celebrating the life of Louis "Satchmo" Armstrong.
 French Quarter Festivals hosts the annual event.
 With seminars, art displays, live music all weekend with performances by brass bands and jazz ensembles and lots of locally made beer and cuisine, festival-goers can get a taste of New Orleans' vibrant music culture.

 What to know:

 Who is Louis Armstrong?
 Louis Armstrong hit his stride in the 1920s as an inventive trumpet and cornet player.
 His style of music was influential in the jazz genre by inserting solo performances into the collective improvisational music.
 Armstrong’s recognizable gravelly voice also made him an influential singer, who also enjoyed scat singing (vocalizing using sounds and syllables instead of actual lyrics).
-Armstrong’s career ended in the 1960s as a famed, popular and highly influential musician who continually influences the world of jazz.
+Armstrong’s career ended in the 1960s as a famed, popular and highly influential musician who continues to leave his imprint on the world of jazz.
 Learn more about Louisiana’s jazz history.

 Satchmo SummerFest Events and Info:

 Check the official website to get the latest event details.